dmpol18/StickIt/README.md

 # Sticky
+Vanilla JS plugin.
-Stick Element to top of the viewport
+Sticks element to top of the viewport.